IvanBila/ivanbila.github.io/content/blog/security-on-the-front-end/index.md

 ---
 title: Security on the frontend
-date: ""
+date: "08-17-2019"
 description: ""
 draft: false
 ---

-It's getting increasingly likely to have security problems on the frontend due to access to all apis akin to native applications make use of external code through packages such as jquery, react, vue and so forth and the consequences of a successful hack are horrible, that can include harm to customers, lost of trust and in some cases legal liabilities
+It's getting increasingly likely to have security problems on the frontend due to access to all apis akin to native applications, and the use of external code through packages such as jquery, react, and vue, the consequences of a successful breach can be fatal, that can include harm to customers, lost of trust and in some cases legal liabilities

 ## Use HTTPS